Dist-Systems/hugo-test/README.md

 Adding a publication to the website could be as simple as adding to the:
 **content/publications.bib** file.

+### if you would like to add a PDF
+ - it will need to be in the `content/files/publications/` directory
+ - **must** have the same name as string following the opening { on the first line (with a .pdf extension)
-BibTeX for publications **must** be of a particular format.
+ - BibTeX for publications **must** be of a particular format (see below)

-The process for this site was taken from the iseclab website, and modified.
-**make publications** does not throw an error.
+ - **make publications** does not throw an error if the bibtex is not processed correctly

+The `make` command will generate the needed artifacts and the `hugo` command will generate the static website.
+`hugo serve` will spin up a local server to preview the website.

 ## Example Publication BibTeX Entry